weisermichael/civiform/cloud/deploys/dev_azure/README.md

 ```

 ## 2. Update the image name/tag for your remote azure deploy
-You can do this one of two ways.
-Terraform deploy or update via the azure
-portal

-### Update via the deploy script
-TODO: Document this?

-### Update via the azure portal
 Within the app service resource, you can select Deployment Center, and within
 the registry settings change the 'Full Image Name and Tag' to be
 `<DOCKER_USERNAME>/<DOCKER_REPO_NAME>:<IMAGE_TAG>`